pgmodeler/pgmodeler/README.md

 v0.5.0_beta
 -----------

-ATTENTION: Since version 0.5.0 is in beta stage the change log can change until the release date: May, 17.
+ATTENTION: Since version 0.5.0 is in beta stage the change log can be modified until the release date: May, 17.

 * [New] Complete main window restyling.
 * [New] Added a model validation tool to prevent reference break and name conflicts.